rerun/rerun/modules/stubbs/README.md

 This example shows there is one unit test in the freddy test suite.

-Use the `test` command to execute all the tests in the suite:

-	rerun stubbs:test -name freddy
-	[tests]
-	  dance: "test freddy dance": default.sh: OK

 ### Test logs

 The output from the test script execution is stored in